Building Accessible UIs with React and Tailwind

 </Link>

 Why does this matter?
 Try using your keyboard to navigate a site full of div-buttons.
-You can't.
-Plus, screen readers won't recognize them as clickable elements.
+You simply can't.
+Plus, screen readers won't even recognize them as clickable elements.

 Forms That Actually Work

-Here's a form component I use all the time that's both accessible and good-looking:
+Here is the form component I use all the time.
+It is both accessible and looks good:

 export const TextField = ({ label, id, error, ...props }) => {